lmorg/murex/docs/commands/switch.md

 String matching with `switch`:

 ```
-read: name "What is your name? "
+read name "What is your name? "
 switch $name {
-    case "Tom"   { out: "I have a brother called Tom" }
+    case "Tom"   { out "I have a brother called Tom" }
-    case "Dick"  { out: "I have an uncle called Dick" }
+    case "Dick"  { out "I have an uncle called Dick" }
-    case "Sally" { out: "I have a sister called Sally" }
+    case "Sally" { out "I have a sister called Sally" }
-    default      { err: "That is an odd name" }
+    default      { err "That is an odd name" }
 }
 ```